mariellefoster/plots_and_projects/README.md

 - Tweets at your mom
   - But how does it know who your mom is?
 - Orders something <$5 from amazon
-- Takes a picture in your house, and posts it to instagram with the top five trending hashtags
+- Takes a picture in your house, and posts it to instagram with the top five trending hashtags #blessed

 ## Automata Artwork
 - Beautiful artwork with different rule sets